pkulchenko/ZeroBraneStudio/features.md

 **Debug any Lua application**
 Set breakpoints before or _during_ debugging.
 Step in, over, and out.
 Run to cursor, break and continue your script.
 Review the call stack.
 Inspect and modify variables.

-**Custom interpreters**
-Want to integrate ZeroBrane Studio with your own Lua engine?
-If none of the provided interpreters work for you, you can write your own as some of the users have done.

 **Unicode friendly**
 <a href="images/static-analysis.png"><img style="background:url(images/static-analysis.png) -422px -480px" src="images/t.gif" class="inset"/></a>